kernelci/kernelci-api/README.md

 ## API Documentation

-The FastAPI server will automatically generate documentation for the API itself and serve it directly:: http://localhost:8001/docs
+The FastAPI server will automatically generate documentation for the API itself and serve it directly: http://localhost:8001/latest/docs

-To use the generated documentation, first open it on http://localhost:8001/docs.
-Then click on "Authorize", enter the user name and password and click on the "Authorize" button.
+To use the generated documentation, first [open it](http://localhost:8001/latest/docs) with a web browser.
+Then click on "Authorize 🔓", enter the user name and password and click on the new "Authorize" button.

 This is based on OpenAPI, and you can also download the `openapi.json` file to use it with other tools: http://localhost:8001/openapi.json